-The fact that a small, pink, bitter, Gin drink could become so popular is a real indicator of just how far drinking culture has come, and that’s a fact that we can all be happy about!
+The fact that a small, red, bitter, Gin drink could become so popular is a real indicator of just how far drinking culture has come, and that’s a fact that we can all be happy about!

 Learn how to make a classic Negroni with our recipe card, guides and videos.

 - 25 ml GIN (1 part)

 How to make it

 - 1 – Add all ingredients to your mixing glass then fill with ice.

 - 2 – Stir to chill and add dilution.
 As the alcohol strength is already lowered by inclusion of vermouth and bitter aperitivo the stirring process is fairly brief, so be careful not to over dilute.

 - 3 – When the perfect dilution point is reached (remember, use your nose and palate to find that exact moment), strain ingredients into a lowball glass.

 - 4 – Fill glass with ice, ideally large block.

 GIN – As always, your choice here will have an impact on your recipe and you should pick what you like to drink.
 However, the other ingredients in this recipe are powerful and therefore we would recommend picking a robust gin, like a classic London Dry.
 Even more specifically, a citrus led gin with orange peel is perfect, as it will make sure your gin isn’t lost in the mix, whilst complimenting the other ingredients.